Thulium-Drake/ansible-role-k8s/README.md

 * When adding additional control-planes, make sure to set their hostnames to be alphanumerically later then existing nodes
 * A multi control-plane cluster requires a load balanced API endpoint

+## External Etcd instances
+The role can aid you in setting up a cluster that uses external etcd, this role however does _not_ set up the etcd cluster.
+In order to use it you need to:

+* Set up the cluster certificates, for more info see: https://kubernetes.io/docs/setup/best-practices/certificates/
+* Set up the external etcd cluster
+* Configure this role
+* Run Ansible

 ## Notes, tips and tricks
 When installing a CNI plugin (e.g. Calico), delete all then-current running pods in the cluster.
 This is required to re-assign them new IP addresses that are actually processed properly by the CNI.
 You can do this as follows:
 ```